vianeyBE/CassBio.GWAS_Pipeline/README.md

 ---

 ## Contact
-For questions or feedback about this script, please contact Vianey Barrera-Enriquez at vbarrera@cgiar.org.
+For questions or feedback about this pipeline, please contact Vianey Barrera-Enriquez at v.barrera@cgiar.org.